iqrafatimame/Waterflow-Model/README.md

 ![Screenshot (62)](https://user-images.githubusercontent.com/46266421/66420887-a9e4a180-e9bb-11e9-94d6-85f7e860679a.png)
 ## Disadvantages
- Some disadvantages of  Waterfall mathodology are following:
+ Some disadvantages of  Waterfall methodology are following:
  + Makes Changes Difficult

   Waterfall methodology involves some specific steps so, it leaves no room for unexpected changes.